troglobit/myLinux/README.md

 ------------

-TroglOS is a playful, but working, example of how to create a virtual devboard, based on Linux and BusyBox.
-Use it to test your embedded applications before the actual hardware arrives.
+TroglOS is a playful, but working, example of how to create a virtual devboard from the ground up with components like Linux and BusyBox.

+Use the build framework in TroglOS to test your embedded applications before the actual hardware arrives.
 Or as a reference when said hardware starts acting up -- as it invariably does ...

+Currently TroglOS targets an *ARM Versatile PB* devboard with Qemu.
+GitHub pull requests to support more targets are very welcome!

 Requirements